Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/deep-dives/aad.md

 ## Azure Active Directory (AAD) Authentication

 This reference architecture utilises Azure Active Directory (AAD) for Authentication where possible to do so.
 Fortifying the integrity of the whole system by removing stored passwords.
-User accounts and managed ids are used through and reference architecture in place of passwords.
+User accounts and [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) are used through and reference architecture in place of passwords.

 ### AAD authentication for Azure Kubernetes Service